 Schedule, Lecture Slides, and Assigned Readings

-For this class, we will be using the Dinosaur book:
+For this class, we will be using the book Operating Systems: Three Easy Pieces.

 There will be four programming projects throughout the semester.
 Programming projects are due at 11:59:59pm on the specified date.
 We will use a turn-in script to create a compressed archive of the project files, timestamp them, and submit them for grading.
 These projects require significant design and coding, hence students are recommended to start early!

 In this class, you will be building key components of the Pintos operating system.
 Pintos is a small OS developed at Stanford that is specifically designed for teaching OS concepts.
 Pintos runs inside the QEMU emulator, which will enable you to debug your operating system as it is running.
 We have installed all necessary software for you on the CCIS Linux machines, although you are welcome to setup Pintos on your own machine as well.